morgancross2/classification_project_telco/README.md

 - This test will compare the fiber optic feature and the churn feature.

 Hypothesis:
-The null hypothesis is there is no association between a customer having fiber optic and a customer churning.
+- The null hypothesis is there is no association between a customer having fiber optic and a customer churning.
-The alternative hypothesis is there is an association between a customer having fiber optic and a customer churning.
+- The alternative hypothesis is there is an association between a customer having fiber optic and a customer churning.

-Confidence level: 95%
+Confidence level: 95% -> Alpha = 0.05
-Alpha: 0.05

 Results:
 - p-value is less than alpha

 Findings:
-I rejected the Null Hypothesis, suggesting there is an association between a customer having fiber optic and churning.
+- I rejected the Null Hypothesis, suggesting there is an association between a customer having fiber optic and churning.

 #### Test 3: Chi-Square - Tenure vs Churn
 - This test evaluates if there is an association between two categorical variables.